helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 # Drawbacks

-This proposal will drastically effect earnings across the board as it is a significant change to how earnings are calculated and distributed.
+This proposal will drastically affect earnings across the board as it is a significant change to how earnings are calculated and distributed.
 There wil be many Hotspots in dense areas that will see significantly reduced earnings.